JKU-ICG/AOS/DET/README.md

 from detecor import Detector
 threshold = .05

-# init the detector with the weights stored in the xml file
+# init the detector with the weights stored in the xml and bin files
 det = Detector()
 weights_file = os.path.join( 'DET', 'weights', 'yolov4-tiny.xml')
 det.init(weights_file, device = 'CPU' ) # for VPUs use device = "MYRIAD"